Innoson Oil & Gas

 Block 2020a Offshore Sierra Leone

 We successfully applied and gained operatorship rights on block 2020a in 2020 and 2021 respectively.
 We’ve performed rigorous exploration by a mix of initial remote sensing, the evaluation of multi-sourced material — to determine prospectivity and gain valuable block preknowledge that informed a robust — and insightful seismic data analysis and interpretation.
-The latter substantiated a system supporting several leads, eliciting a Ryder Scott Company’ P50 CPR of 8.2 TCF gas and 234 MMbbl condensate, of recoverable resources.
-We are currently seeking a partner to support exploration- and appraisal-well drilling.
+The latter substantiated a system supporting several leads, eliciting a Ryder Scott Company’ P50 CPR of the likely occurence of 8.2 TCF and 234 MMbbl, of recoverable gas and condensate resource.
+Recent DHI remote sensing studies revealed though, an aggregated prospective resource category volume of MMbbl 693.454.650 of oil, in two lead clusters.

 Development Opportunity I